sodadata/docs/soda-cl/custom-check-examples.md

 You can use the built-in [duplicate_count metric]({% link soda-cl/numeric-metrics.md %}) to check the contents of a column for duplicate values and Soda automatically sends any failed rows -- that is, rows containing duplicate values -- to Soda Cloud for you to [examine]({% link soda-cloud/failed-rows.md %}).

 However, if your dataset does not contain a unique ID column, as with a denormalized dataset or a dataset produced from several joins, you may need to define uniqueness using a combination of columns.
-This template uses a failed rows check with SQL queries to go beyond a simple, single-column check.
+This example uses a failed rows check with SQL queries to go beyond a simple, single-column check.
 Replace the values in the double curly braces {%raw %} {{ }} {% endraw %} with your own relevant values.

 Ideally, you would generate a <a href="https://en.wikipedia.org/wiki/Surrogate_key" target="_blank"> surrogate key</a> from the concatenation of columns as part of a transformation, such as with this dbt Core™ utility that <a href="https://github.com/dbt-labs/dbt-utils#surrogate_key-source" target="_blank"> generates a `surrogate_key`</a>.
-However, if that is not possible, you can use the following template to test for uniqueness using a <a href="https://en.wikipedia.org/wiki/Composite_key" target="_blank">composite key</a>.
+However, if that is not possible, you can use the following example to test for uniqueness using a <a href="https://en.wikipedia.org/wiki/Composite_key" target="_blank">composite key</a>.

 ✅ Amazon Redshift
 ✅ GCP Big Query